web3privacy/hackathon-2025-berlin/README.md

 **Total: 100 points (20 points each criteria)**

-> "Our judges will prioritise technical solutions and reward hackers not just about a working Proof of Concept application or good business logic in their pitch.
-Judges will assess the impact of what the team or person has done during the course of the hackathon."
+Our judges will prioritise technical solutions and reward hackers not just about a working Proof of Concept application or good business logic in their pitch.
+Judges will assess the impact of what the team or person has done during the course of the hackathon.

+Here are the 5 criteria, each with a maximum of 20 points, and below them are suggested questions for the judges to consider.

+Judges are allowed to liberally assign points from 0-20 within each criteria as they see fit.
+They are not obliged to answer the questions listed below

 ### 1. Technology (20 points)
  - Was the technology stack used in the submission modern or exciting?